 The distance between the Earth and the sun is the perfect distance between those two objects.
+It sits in a region known as the ‘Goldilocks zone’, because it is just right.
 If the Earth were closer, the sun could cause life on the planet to burn up.
-When the planet moved away from the sun, it could become too cold for humans to survive.
+If the Earth moved away from the sun, it could become too cold for humans to survive.
 People sometimes think that we’re getting closer to the sun and talk about how the Earth might change.
 Though climate change can affect temperatures and lead to hotter or colder days and other weather conditions, you cannot blame those changes on the distance between the Earth and the sun because this distance has not changed.

 Solar System Balance